Lampyris noctiluca

-Lampyris noctiluca, the common glow-worm of Europe (see also "glowworm"), is the type species of beetle in the genus Lampyris and the family Lampyridae.
+Lampyris noctiluca, the common glowworm of Europe (see also "glowworm"), is the type species of beetle in the genus Lampyris and the family Lampyridae.

-Lampyris noctiluca presents a conspicuous sexual dimorphism.
-The males are winged, with brown elytra, a clearer pronotum and a large brown spot in the middle, while females are larviforme, wings are missing and they are often twice the size of the males (up to 25 mm in length).
+Lampyris noctiluca presents conspicuous sexual dimorphism.
+The males are winged, with brown elytra, a clearer pronotum and a large brown spot in the middle, while females are larviform, with no wings, and they are often twice the size of the males (up to 25 mm in length).

 These beetles use their bioluminescence to attract mates.
 The adult females are mostly famed for their glow, although all stages of their life cycle are capable of glowing.

-In Britain, this species is fairly common compared to its cousin Phosphaenus hemipterus – the lesser glow worm – which is very rare.
+In Britain, this species is fairly common, compared to its cousin Phosphaenus hemipterus – the lesser glow worm – which is very rare.

+The etymology of Lampyrus is from Greek for "shining ones"; the genus includes species known as fireflies or lightning bugs.
+Contrary to its name, it is not worm-like, but a beetle.
+These beetles are typically the most active at night and spend their day under debris, or in the ground.
+The larvae are also nocturnal and rarely seen, only coming out when the conditions are right in the months of April to October.
+The adult stage is much shorter than the larvae stage but they are much easier to spot then as they glow for a few hours and only stop glowing after mating.

 Distribution

-The range of this beetle stretches from Portugal and Ireland in the west, right across Europe, Africa and Asia to China in the east.
+The range of this beetle stretches from Portugal and Great Britain in the west, right across Europe, Africa and Asia to China in the east.
+Reports from Ireland are unverified; the Irish Biodiversity Database does not have any records.
 It also survives further north than any other firefly, almost reaching the Arctic Circle.
 It is not found in North America, South America, South Asia, Australia and Antarctica.

+Geography

+The Lampris noctiluca has been found mainly in valleys in Wales and Scotland with other appearance in Europe, such as Estonia, Belgium and Finland.
+They typically favour chalky and limestone areas, open grass, hedges, and woodland and will rarely be found on land which has been improved for agricultural purposes.
+They prefer open air, especially for evolutionary purposes for the female to be able to attract a male through her light display during the months of June, July, and August.